 In fact, longer content is proven to generate more shares, more first page rankings and more backlinks than short content.

 But long content isn’t just about word count.
-Content length merely creates the conditions necessary for a content to have success with users and search engines.
+Content length merely creates the conditions necessary for a piece of content to have success with users and rank well in search engines.

 Ultimately, short content just doesn’t provide content marketers with enough space to satisfy or surpass the expectations of their users and search engines.